-- 121. Article 47 of the Charter guarantees the right to an effective remedy and to a fair trial.
-This is linked to the need to ensure the compatibility of the acts of the EU institutions with the European Union legal order, which is a task generally entrusted to the Court of Justice and to the courts of the European Union - 122.
-Good administrative behaviour entails informing persons affected by the measure of the available appeal mechanism.
+- 120. Article 47 of the Charter guarantees the right to an effective remedy and to a fair trial.
+This is linked to the need to ensure the compatibility of the acts of the EU institutions with the European Union legal order, which is a task generally entrusted to the Court of Justice and to the courts of the European Union. - 121.
+Good administrative behaviour entails informing persons affected by the measure of the available appeal mechanism128.
 The EDPB decision will refer to the possibilities open to appeal it (i.e. to seek annulment), whereas the competent supervisory authority will refer to the appeal mechanisms available at national level.
-The competent supervisory authority may in its final decision also choose make reference to the possibilities to seek annulment of the decision of the EDPB on the basis of which the final decision was adopted, as clarified by Recital (143) GDPR (in addition to providing information regarding possible appeal mechanisms at national level in relation to its final decision).
+The competent supervisory authority may in its final decision also choose make reference to the possibilities to seek annulment of the decision of the EDPB on the basis of which the final decision was adopted, as clarified by Recital (143) GDPR (in addition to providing information regarding possible appeal mechanisms at national level in relation to its final decision). - 122.
+While Recital (143) refers to the possibility of persons directly and individually concerned by a decision of the EDPB bringing an action for annulment before the CJEU, the position on standing will ultimately be assessed by the CJEU in light of the conditions provided for in Article 263 TFEU129.

-&lt;sup>123 It should be noted that the EDPB does not take any position on the merit of any substantial issues raised by objections deemed not to meet the requirements stipulated by Article 4(24) GDPR.
+127 It should be noted that the EDPB does not take any position on the merit of any substantial issues raised by objections deemed not to meet the requirements stipulated by Article 4(24) GDPR.
 Where that is the case, the decision of the EDPB is without any prejudice to any assessments the EDPB may be called upon to make in other cases, including with the same parties, taking into account the contents of the relevant draft decision and the objections raised by the CSAs.

-see also Commission 'Code of Good administrative behaviour', Point 3, third indent: 'Where Community law so provides, measures notified to an interested party should clearly state that an appeal is possible and describe how to submit it, (the name and office address of the person or department with whom the appeal must be lodged and the deadline for lodging it).
+so provides, measures notified to an interested party should clearly state that an appeal is possible and describe how to submit it, (the name and office address of the person or department with whom the appeal must be lodged and the deadline for lodging it).
 Where appropriate, decisions should refer to the possibility of starting judicial proceedings and/ or of lodging a complaint with the European Ombudsman in accordance with Article 230 or 195 of the Treaty establishing the European Community.'
 European Ombudsman 'Code of Good administrative behaviour', Article 19 - indication of the possibilities of appeal: 'A decision of the Institution which may adversely affect the rights or interests of a private person shall contain an indication of the appeal possibilities available for challenging the decision.
 It shall in particular indicate the nature of the remedies, the bodies before which they can be exercised, as well as the time limits for exercising them.
 Decisions shall in particular refer to the possibility of judicial proceedings and complaints to the European Ombudsman under the conditions specified in, respectively, Articles [263] and Articles [228 TFEU].'